 Primary productivity samples were taken each day shortly before local apparent noon (LAN).
-Primary production was estimated from 14C uptake using a simulated in situ technique.
+Primary production was estimated from C uptake using a simulated in situ technique.
 Light penetration was estimated from the Secchi depth (assuming that the 1% light level is three times the Secchi depth).
 The depths with ambient light intensities corresponding to light levels simulated by the on-deck incubators were identified and sampled on the up rosette cast.
 Occasionally an extra bottle or two were tripped in addition to the usual 20 levels sampled in the combined rosette-productivity cast in order to maintain the normal sampling depth resolution.
 The ten-liter bottles were equipped with epoxy-coated springs and Viton O-rings.
 Triplicate samples (two light and one dark control) were drawn from each productivity sample depth into 250 ml polycarbonate incubation bottles.
-Samples were inoculated with 10 μCi of 14C as NaHCO3 (200 μl of 50 μCi/ml stock) prepared in a 0.3 g/liter solution of sodium carbonate (Fitzwater et al., 1982).
+Samples were inoculated with 10 μCi of C as NaHCO3 (200 μl of 50 μCi/ml stock) prepared in a 0.3 g/liter solution of sodium carbonate (Fitzwater et al., 1982).
 Samples were incubated from LAN to civil twilight in seawater-cooled incubators with neutral-density screens which simulate in situ light levels.
 At the end of the incubation, the samples were filtered onto Millipore HA filters and placed in scintillation vials.
 One half ml of 10% HCl was added to each sample.
 The sample was then allowed to sit, without a cap, at room temperature for 12 hours (after Lean and Burnison, 1979).
-Following this, 10 ml of scintillation counter.
+Following this, 10 ml of scintillation fluor were added to each sample and the samples were returned to SIO where the radioactivity was determined with a scintillation counter.
 Salinity, oxygen, nutrients, chlorophyll-a and phaeopigments were determined from all rosette productivity bottles.